 Back in 1970, Harvard professor Howard Stevenson summed up entrepreneurship as ‘the pursuit of opportunity without regard to resources currently controlled.’
 In other words, entrepreneurs have a clear vision and the determination to succeed – even if the environment they’re working in isn’t immediately conducive to success.

 Fortunately for entrepreneurs, though, the UAE has been offering a valuable head start for many years in the form of ‘free zones’ that positively welcome the entrepreneurial spirit.
-Each of these sector-specific business areas is governed by its own regulatory authorities and the zones were designed to diversify UAE economies, making the region more attractive to foreign investment and offering a wealth of benefits to those who choose to set up shop there.
+Each of these sector-specific business areas is governed by its own regulatory authorities and the free zones were designed to diversify UAE economies, making the region more attractive to foreign investment and offering a wealth of benefits to those who choose to set up shop there.

 In the first half of 2015, total UAE free zone trade was worth AED 297bn.